 Location: Victor Harbour, South Australia

-McConnell Dowell continued its strong working relationship with the Department of Infrastructure and Transport (DIT) with the contract to design and construct the new Granite Island Causeway.
-The awarding of the contract followed a collaborative design development process involved DIT, McConnnell Dowell and the project's designers.
+McConnell Dowell (MCD) partnering with the Principal, the Department for Infrastructure and Transport (DIT) continued its strong working relationship with the contract to design and construct the new Causeway as part of the $43 million Granite Island Causeway Project.
+The awarding of the contract followed a collaborative design development process involving DIT, MCD and MCD’s design consultant WGA.

 The Granite Island Causeway, located 83 kilometres (km) south of Adelaide, is a Victor Harbor tourism, commercial and recreational landmark.
 It is the only link between Granite Island and Victor Harbor and is used by pedestrians, the iconic horse drawn tram service, a small number of vehicles that service the island, tourism attractions and the fishing industry.
 It is estimated that the number of pedestrians accessing the Causeway is approximately 700,000 per annum.